vivekvjnk/ngspice_simulator/README.md

 ## Contributing

-(Contribution guidelines will be added here.)
+Contributions are welcome!
+Please refer to the project's issue tracker for open tasks or submit pull requests with improvements.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
-(Note: A `LICENSE` file is not currently present in the repository, but it's good practice to include one.)
+This project is licensed under the MIT License.
+See the `LICENSE` file in the repository root for details.